**Antique Radios from other countries around the world**

 Schematic 2)

-The model X-11 "Aladdin" ("Aladino") is a small 3-part bakelite contruction, with the "bookends" sometimes found in white.
+The model X-11 "Aladdin" ("Aladino") is a small 3-part bakelite construction, with the "bookends" sometimes found in white.

 It measures only 4½ high and 9½ wide. (bottom label)